 The International Cricket Hall contains a number of screens showing cricket footage and interactive sections.

 While I’m not a cricket fanatic, I still appreciate the game and its history and have fond memories of the distinctive style of Richie Benaud’s commentary in the background on telly, a symbol of summertime and the summer holidays in Australia.
-With The Don a part of the fabric of Australian history, I found The Bradman Gallery particularly interesting.
+If you are heading through Bowral and have the time, dropping in to the Bradman Museum is well worth doing.